 Question: Why do I get an error message "IASTOR.SYS read error" and "press F6 to install Intel RAID driver" when installing Windows on my motherboard?

-Answer: To solve this issue, disable the IPMI jumper when an IPMI jumper is available on the motherboard.
+Answer: To solve this issue, disable the IPMI jumper.
 Another solution is to use a USB floppy drive instead of the onboard floppy drive.
 For the IPMI jumper location, please check Chapter 1.